vmware-archive/pivot_pws_tutorial_rails/README.md

 This tutorial is streamlined for Pivots who are familiar with Rails but not with [PWS][pws].
 It includes extra information such as [how to request sponsorship for your organization][sponsorship].

 There are a few assumptions in this tutorial.
-It's up to the Pivot to work around them to suit the project:
+It's up to the reader to work around them to suit the project:

 - You want to use a postgres database
 - You want to use a database at all

 ## Prerequisites

+You should have:

+- The Cloud Foundry client CLI `cf` available in your PATH and up-to-date.
+- A PWS account

-You should have the Cloud Foundry client CLI `cf` available in your PATH and up-to-date.
-If you don't, see [Getting Started with Pivotal Web Services][pws-getting-started].
-If you installed it with rubygems, chastise thyself and uninstall it again: the CLI is now written in Go.
+If you installed `cf` with rubygems, chastise thyself and uninstall it again: the CLI is now written in Go.

+If you installed `cf` with Homebrew, chastise thyself and [download it through the Developer Console][tools].

+For a guide to setting these things up, see [Getting Started with Pivotal Web Services][pws-getting-started].

 ## Setting up the app locally